alexandermendes/explicates/docs/search.md

 | prefix   | Treat the query as a prefix (default `True`)          |
 | distance | The distance between tokens (default `1`)             |

+!!! note "Exact phrase searches"

-Note that all phrase queries will be treated as prefixes; to search for exact phrases use `contains` instead.
+    Note that all phrase queries will be treated as prefixes; to search for exact phrases use [`contains`](/search.md#contains) instead.